 - Does it strike you as a great solution to the problem?

 - Any sense of how much you’d be happy paying for it?

-Not only will this process help you get feedback on your product, it will also inform your pitch.
-If you spot recurring themes in your feedback from potential customers, be sure to address those up front in your pitch.
+Not only will this process help you get feedback on your product, but it will also inform your pitch.
+If you spot recurring themes in your feedback from potential customers, be sure to address that upfront in your pitch.

 For example, do your potential customers say they would buy your product, even at its high cost, because they believe it will really and truly solve their problem?
 State this early on in your pitch, and you may have assuaged a lot of investor concerns from the get-go.

 5. Head down to your local Small Business Development Center